 Fans of Andrea Camilleri’s Salvo Montalbano series will know that he’s at a point of flux in his life.
 He feels himself getting older, but at the same time, he still has plenty of energy and good detective skills.
 He’s torn about his relationship with his long-time lover Livia, too.
 He does care about her, but at the same time, he’s just as well pleased that she lives in Genoa, and not in Sicily.
 He also sees himself changing as he gets older, and that’s not always comfortable either.
 Camilleri depicts that internal conflict as a series of debates between ‘Montalbano One’ and ‘Montalbano Two,’ and it’s an interesting way to show the way the mid-life crisis can feel.

 The changes that middle age brings aren’t always fun.
 The question, ‘Is this all there is?’ can hit hard.
 So can the recognition of one’s own mortality.
 People generally make their way through the transition intact, but not always.
 And it certainly can add character depth and plot points to a novel.
 Which ones have stayed with you?

-*NOTE: The title of this post is a line from Crosby, Stills, Nash and Young’s Almost Cut My Hair.
+*NOTE: The title of this post is a line from Billy Joel’s My Life.